-THIS WEBSITE WILL HAVE SERVED ITS PURPOSE AND CEASE BY SPRING 2019 AS OUR SOCIAL SITES BECOME MORE EFFECTIVE IN PUBLISHING PLAYLISTS, ARCHIVING AUDIO, VIDEO AND GRAPHICS.
+THIS WEB ADDRESS WILL BE POINTED TO A DIFFERENT SITE WITH THE GOAL OF A 24/7 RADIO STREAM TARGETING SPRING 2019 AS OUR SOCIAL SITES HAVE BECOME MORE EFFECTIVE IN PUBLISHING PLAYLISTS, ARCHIVING AUDIO, VIDEO AND GRAPHICS.

-Therefore we will not be linking MP3s or publishing full playlists of individual broadcast hours here any longer.
-Meanwhile below please find links to our Facebook, Twitter, Instagram and YouTube sites which now take over serving these purposes.
+Therefore MP3 titles, full playlists of individual broadcast hours etc., will have less detail here.
+Below please find links to our Facebook, Twitter, Instagram and YouTube sites which now take over serving these purposes.
 In addition we will provide a link to Spinitron, the entity to which we report airplay, with details of each broadcast hour's playlists.

 “Leader in independent and local jazz radio.”

 (No one around here to challenge us on that).